Some possibilities of leaf yellowing:

 * Heat stress can also make some hydrangeas develop complete yellow leaves.
 For example, during the summer months, some hydrangeas will tend to lose leaves at the bottom of the plant.
 Some people call this "showing their feet".
 You could minimize the chances of this by always proving 2-4" of mulch (do they have any mulch?).

-* In advanced cases, powdery mildew can also cause some leaves to yellow out too.
+* Powdery mildew can also cause some leaves to yellow out too.
 But this fungal disease usually displays some white or grey splotches first.
 I could not detect signs of PM in the pictures.

-* There are some cases where yellow leaves are normal.
+* There are some cases where this is normal.
 There are hydrangeas whose leaves start yellow and stay yellow for a long time.
-One example is Hydrangea macrophylla Sun Goddess.
+One example is Sun Goddess.
 The more sun the leaves get, the faster they will change from yellow to dark green though.